ShawnChenXHC/report/report-draft.md

 **[INSERT FIGURE 2.0]**
 **Figure 2.0: The Project List Filters**

-Several filter controls between the two filters are very much similar, while some others are actually exactly the same.
+Several filter controls between the two filters are very much similar, if not exactly the same.
 Take, for example, the "Regions" filter control.
 In both filter panels, a click on the little white box with the "plus" symbol will open an overlay.
 The user can then make their selection in the overlay, click "Save," and see their selection show up in the box (Figure 2.1).

 **[INSERT FIGURE 2.1]**
 **Figure 2.1: The "Regions" filter control in action Project List Filters; the